Last updated on October 9th, 2011 at 09:49 pm

 What lead up to it was years of practice and a desire to have my own ballet solo.
 I was given the part of the Russian Doll in the first act of Nutcracker, where my ballet teacher brought in a coach from the San Francisco ballet.

-He was also dancing one of the leads.
+He was also dancing with one of the leads.
 I had a second part as a Russian Candy Cane with three other dancers.
 I had a small solo in the middle of the piece.
-In the middle of this dance I had to do a high leap split into the air.
+In the middle of this dance, I had to do a high leap split into the air.

 This one night — it was as if I was possessed by the great gods of dance and everything I did seemed to click.
-My Russian Doll dance went well, but it wasn’t until I was high in the air of that Russian Candy Cane solo that I realized I had just done the greatest dance-leap of my life.
+My Russian Doll dance went well, but it wasn’t until I was high in the air of that Russian Candy Cane solo that I realized I had just done the greatest dance leap of my life.

 The audience responded with a standing ovation when I was done.

-What happened next is that I came into my own confidence as a dancer. Â I was previously discounted as a possible contender because of my height.
+What happened next is that I came into my own confidence as a dancer.
+I was previously discounted as a possible contender because of my height.
 I am 5′ 10.
-Back in my day, dancers had to be 5’6″ or shorter and there was no real opportunities for professional dancers outside the ballet world.
+Back in my day, dancers had to be 5’6″ or shorter and there were no real opportunities for professional dancers outside the ballet world.

-My ballet teacher could be mean and after that ovation I could care less what she thought.
+My ballet teacher could be mean and after that ovation, I could care less what she thought.
 I knew I could dance.

-What was your biggest “aha” moment, when you learned and experienced something so profound in your life that it changed you forever?
+• What was your biggest “aha” moment when you learned and experienced something so profound in your life that it changed you forever?

 My biggest “aha” moment was when my dad died and I got how brief life can be.
-I suddenly understood how important it was to tell the people that you love that you love them, even if they don’t feel that way about you — and be okay with it.
+I suddenly understood how important it was to tell people that you love them, even if they don’t feel that way about you — and be okay with it.
 I was able to forgive myself for being a typical bratty teenage girl because of how often I told my dad I loved him and how often he told me (and hugged me) back.

-What is the wildest thing you’ve ever done?
+• What is the wildest thing you’ve ever done?
 What made you do it?

 Which one?
 Since “adventure” is my word I tend to take risks — more when I was younger and before I was a mom.
-But if I had to name wildest …
+But if I had to name the wildest …

 I went for a flight with a stunt pilot I hardly knew where I was fitted with a parachute.
 I was determined to experience life as a stunt pilot and a guy who liked me at the time just happened to be one.
 When he asked me if I wanted to go up in the air with him I answered yes before taking a breath.
 He told me that I would probably throw up.